 The Groves, River Dee, Chester

-Prizes will be given for the best interpretation of the theme, ”Power on the Water”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.
+Prizes will be given for the best interpretation of the theme, ”Chester Transport and Heritage Through the Ages”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.

 These are perfect if you have a large group of supporters and would like ‘to make a day of it’.

 2019 – Claire House Children’s Hospice and other charities of the Rotary Club of Chester.

 Collections or collecting boxes on behalf of other charities are NOT permitted at this event.

 2015 Raft Race